AlgoTrader/betfair-sports-api/README.md

 ## Important Notice ##

 Betfair new NG API is in production now.
 The current SOAP API is obsoloete. **The development of the betfair-sport-api is stopped**.
-There is a new library for the Betfair NG API https://github.com/AlgoTrader/betfair.
+There is a new library for the Betfair NG API https://github.com/AlgoTrader/betfair. ** DO NOT USE THIS LIBRARY UNLESS YOU AWARE WHAT YOU DO **

 ## Tutorial ##